dzzh/elfstatsd/README.md

 Daemon code is written in Python programming language and requires Python 2.6.x/2.7.x to run.
 Adding Python 2.4-3.x support is in plans.

 In order to display data aggregated by this daemon in Munin, a number of plugins for it are needed.
-These plugins are distributed separately and are available in [elfstats-munin](https://github.com/dzzh/elfstats-munin) repository.
-To simplify daemon's installation, you can check out [elfstats-env](https://github.com/dzzh/elfstats-env) repository containing environment setup for the daemon (RHEL6 OS is only supported so far by elfstats-env).
+These plugins are distributed separately and are available in [elfstats-munin][] repository.
+To simplify daemon's installation, you can check out [elfstats-env][] repository containing environment setup for the daemon (RHEL6 OS is only supported so far by elfstats-env).

 ## Build and install

 Unfortunately, the installation procedure is a bit more complicated than usual for Python packages.
 This happens because elfstatsd is a Linux daemon requiring some more permissions than average Python package does.
 I did my best to simplify installation as much as possible, and you are welcome to share your thoughts on making it even simpler.
-However, if you install elfstatsd not from the sources, but from an RPM using [a provided environment](https://github.com/dzzh/elfstats-env), all you need to do is to install the packages with `yum`.
+However, if you install elfstatsd not from the sources, but from an RPM using [a provided environment][elfstats-env], all you need to do is to install the packages with `yum`.

 Elfstatsd is distributed via source code and RPM packages.
 It is planned to add elfstatsd to PyPi in future.
 RPM files for RHEL6_x64 can be found in [Releases](https://github.com/dzzh/elfstatsd/releases).
 Packaging scripts for other POSIX flavors are not yet implemented.
 Let me know if you are interested in having a package for your OS distribution.
 Also, if you need in a distribution in a different format, you can build elfstatsd from the sources as explained below.

 It is recommended, though not required, to setup [a virtual environment](http://www.virtualenv.org) for running this daemon.
-An RPM with such an environment set up and ready to go is maintained in [elfstats-env](https://github.com/dzzh/elfstats-env) repository.
+An RPM with such an environment set up and ready to go is maintained in [elfstats-env][] repository.
 If the provided package does not suit you, you can use default Python installation or create a virtual environment yourself.
 Instructions to do so are provided below.

 ### Installing elfstatsd from source codes